 Pre-Nursing students are strongly encouraged to declare their major as soon as possible after the end of the colloquium class (IDST 007).
 Transfer students (to McMinnville) are strongly encouraged to declare Pre-Nursing upon matriculation.
 All qualified Linfield students who have established residency will be admitted to the School of Nursing, with the following caveat.
-If necessary due to limited capacity in each start term, qualified students will be assigned a start term using a competitive selection process that considers factors such as prerequisite course grades, overall grades, and responses to essay questions.
-(See also Nursing Admission section of this catalog.)
+If necessary due to limited capacity in each start term, qualified students will be assigned a start term using a competitive selection process that considers factors that may include but are not limited to prerequisite course grades and overall grades.
+(See also Nursing and Admission section of this catalog.)

 Students desiring to enter one of Linfield’s teacher licensure programs signal their interest at this time to receive appropriate advising from the Education Department.
 Those who intend to apply to the Athletic Training Education Program (ATEP) must first declare a major in Athletic Training.
 The deadline for application to the ATEP is April 15 of each year.

 The Individual Major (IM) is an opportunity designed for students who are serious about pursuing an area of scholarly inquiry that falls outside the scope of the standing majors of the college.
 The IM should be an interdisciplinary, intellectually coherent program of study developed by a student in consultation with selected faculty members and submitted for approval to the Faculty Assembly.